victory316/LatestEffort/README.md

-# SearchAndBookmarkHomework
+# LatestEffort

-### Latest effort of using search api and tech stacks below
+### Latest efforts of using various api and tech stacks

 - Multimodule
 - Android View